bowman2001/perplexdoc/content/doc/replace/supersub.md

 x{_4} x{^4} X{_4} X{^4}   x{_3} x{^3} X{_3} X{^3}

 Compare the Perplex styling to the one the Plex fonts provide directly — unfortunately only for numbers.
-We can use them as Unicode glyphs:
+We can use them as Unicode characters:

 x₄ x⁴   X₄ X⁴ x₃ x³   X₃ X³